AdityaBhattacharya1/Chester/README.md

 -   **Node.js:** Chester is implemented in TypeScript and requires Node.js to run.
 Download and install it from [https://nodejs.org/](https://nodejs.org/).
 -   **TypeScript:** You'll need the TypeScript compiler to build the project.
 Install it globally using npm:
--   **Python:** The transpilation engine is coded in Python so you'll need that too.

     ```bash
     npm install -g typescript